Concessional vs non-concessional contributions

 Should I contribute to super before or after tax?

 Making your own extra contributions to your super can increase how much you could enjoy in retirement.
 Some of those who choose to do so make before-tax or after-tax contributions, while others will do a mixture of both, and even change from year to year.
 It all depends on your own personal circumstances.
-Before-tax 'contribute and claim' payments are often very useful for sole traders and the self-employed.
+Before-tax 'contribute and claim' payments are often for sole traders and the self-employed.

-Regardless of which you choose, it's good to seek professional advice first and always keep an eye on the caps for each - especially since the compulsory employee super guarantee contributions are counted towards your pre-tax, concessional contribution limits.
+Regardless of which you choose, it's good to seek professional advice first and always keep an eye on the caps for each, especially since the compulsory employee super guarantee contributions are counted towards your pre-tax, concessional contribution limits.

 We're here to help